Muhamad-Usama/Muhamad-Usama/README.md

 - Git & GitHub

 🌐 **Let's Connect**
-Feel free to reach out to me via email.
+Please feel free to email me.
 I'm always open to discussing new projects, creative ideas, or opportunities to be part of your vision.